-- Engineering Building III (EB3) 3236
+- Office: Engineering Building III (EB3) 3236

 Dr. Luo is interested in computational fluid dynamics, computational magnetohydrodynamics, computational aeroacoustics, fluid-structure interaction, high-performance computing, and unstructured grid generation.

 At the graduate level, Dr. Luo teaches Computation Fluid Dynamics (MAE 766).
 This course is concerned with the finite difference, finite volume, and finite element methods for solving the governing equations in fluid dynamics.
 Dr. Luo guides his students toward an expertise in numerical methods and strong capabilities in programming.